yogurt-foundation/yogurt-css-documentation/src/refactoring-ui.md

 ## Refactoring UI

 Refactoring UI is a tedious job for frontend developers.
-Here you will understand some basics of how to refactor the existing style sheets or CSS framework you use in your project with Yogurt.
+Here you will understand some basics of how to refactor (migrate) the existing style sheets or CSS framework you use in your project with Yogurt.

 We will be using the `@extend` directive to extract the Yogurt utility classes and replacing the existing CSS properties of your style sheet.
 (See [Extract Utility Classes](/extract-utility-classes/)).